 Safes and locking depositories will remain closed and locked when not in direct use.

 Access to depositories requires dual entry.
-No individual will have direct access to funds in a safe, main cash depository, or travelers check depository unless approved by management.
+No individual will have direct access to funds in a safe, main cash depository, or travelers' check depository unless approved by management.

 Access to the vault will be logged.
 The initials of each employee responsible for maintaining dual entry will be recorded on the vault access log.